Want to learn more about Strawberries Trivia

 Fragaria × ananassa are more commonly known as the Garden Strawberry, or simply Strawberries.

 Strawberries are part of the Rosaceae family, which also contains a wide range of other edible fruits such as raspberries, pears, cherries, peaches, apples and more.
 As the Rosaceae name suggests, this family also contains ornamental roses.

 They don't exactly have an origin as such, as these plants are cultivated, i.e. they're not found in the wild.
 However, they have a long history of being grown to be eaten (as well as for other purposes).
 It's thought that they were originally cultivated in Ancient Rome, but the first documented Strawberry plant appears as a botanical illustration as far back as 1454!

-In order to stay healthy and happy, Strawberry plants need light and plenty of it!
-Ideally they should be exposed to at least 6 hours of full sun per day - a bright windowsill is perfect.
-If your home isn't naturally light enough then you can supplement this with grow lights.
+In order to stay healthy and produce a bountiful harvest, strawberry plants need to be grown outdoors and receive ample sunlight.
+Ideally, they should be exposed to at least 6 hours of full sun per day.

 They also need a lot of water, although you should never let the soil become waterlogged.
 Strawberries have a very shallow root system, so it's important to help protect your plant from developing root rot.
 Check the soil before watering again to make sure it's not too moist.